-- Duties relating to the risk of radicalisation is available in the Advice for Schools on The Prevent Duty. - ▼ Further Guidance for Practitioners Section 6L - Educate Against Hate
+- Duties relating to the risk of radicalisation is available in the Advice for Schools on The Prevent Duty. - Educate Against Hate

 Sexual Violence and Sexual Harassment

 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.